ArthurClemens/polythene/docs/components/react/textfield.md

 #### Setting the "valid" state directly

-This assumes that you store the form state so you are able to check the valid state of each field.
+This assumes that you store the form state (for example in a stateful component) so you are able to check the valid state of each field.

 ~~~jsx
 const errors = state.form.error();